 A commonly used threshold for p-values is 0.05, meaning that if the p-value is less than 0.05, the result is considered statistically significant, and the null hypothesis is rejected.

-You won’t have to calculate this manually in most cases, as most A/B testing tools and platforms provide this feature.
+In most cases, you won’t have to calculate this manually, as most A/B testing tools and platforms provide this feature.

 Deciding whether to implement the change

-Suppose you have reliable data from your concluded test results that guarantee conversion increase.
-Do you go ahead and implement the changes in the winning variation on your website?
+Suppose you have reliable data from your concluded test results that guarantee a conversion increase.
+Should you implement the changes in the winning variation on your website?

 A/B testing goes beyond having a variation with the highest conversion rate; it’s a broad process that should help you learn about user behavior, motivations, and challenges when interacting with your websites.